Develop pathways for individuals to secure economic stability and opportunity.

 “The FVTC Regional Center is a very comfortable atmosphere to learn and I especially value the hands on learning.
 It has been really nice getting to know other people from the area who have similar interests to me.
 This opportunity has given me exposure to the skills that I will need in my future.”
 Evan J – Class B Straight Truck CDL Program

-The Fox Valley Technical College Wautoma Regional Center was one of almost 60 programs supported by grants from Community Impact Funds in 2018.
+The Fox Valley Technical College Wautoma Regional Center was one of almost 60 programs supported by grants from the Community Impact Fund in 2018.